-Hong Kong protesters: Desperation led to legislature attack
+‘Desperate:’ Hong Kong protesters detail legislature assault

 As hours passed, thousands more trickled into the plaza and a nearby roundabout.
 The police retreated into the building.
 Angry protesters shattered windows with carts, sledgehammers and metal barricades.

 Chan thought of three protesters who had died and of the Hong Kong leader’s refusal to meet the activists.
-Though she didn’t want to break in, she believed her role was to support the others.
+Though she didn’t want to break in, she wanted to support the others.

 By 9 p.m., when they finally pried open a metal security curtain that led inside, Chan believed nothing could assuage their anger.

-“You’ve been standing at the entrance for eight hours!” she recalled shouting at other protesters, perched on a fence by a second entrance.
+“You’ve been standing at the entrance for eight hours!” she recalled shouting at other protesters perched on a fence by a second entrance.
 “The police have already retreated.
 If you want to get in, if you want to do what you want to do, you should get in now!”

-Chan and three other protesters, including two who gave assistance to others outside the building but didn’t actually enter, told their story to The Associated Press this week.
-They said years of feeling ignored drove them to desperation in the city of 7.4 million, a semi-autonomous Chinese territory whose independent legal system is only guaranteed for 28 more years and already faces threats.
+Chan and three other protesters, including two who aided others outside the building but didn’t enter, told their story to The Associated Press this week.
+They said years of feeling ignored drove them to desperation in the city of 7.4 million, a semi-autonomous Chinese territory whose independent legal system is guaranteed for 28 more years and already faces threats.
 They explained why, on the same day that hundreds of thousands of others marched in a peaceful protest, they were driven to wreak havoc inside Hong Kong’s legislature in scenes that shocked the world.
 Now they await the consequences.

-Monday was the 22nd anniversary of the former British colony’s return to China, and the protesters were angry.
+Monday was the 22nd anniversary of the former British colony’s return to China.
+The protesters were angry.
 For three weeks, they had tried to get the government’s attention by blocking streets, defacing police headquarters and occupying government offices.
-Along with more peaceful protesters, they were opposing the government’s attempt to change extradition laws to allow suspects to be sent to China for trial, but felt ignored.
+Along with more peaceful demonstrators, they opposed the government’s attempt to change extradition laws to allow suspects to be sent to China for trial, but felt ignored.

 That morning, Hong Kong Chief Executive Carrie Lam had clinked champagne glasses in a televised ceremony celebrating the anniversary, her first public appearance in two weeks.
 Her refusal to back down on activist demands and her silence over the deaths of the three protesters turned grief into simmering rage.
-One fell after hanging a banner; at least one other, in an apparent suicide, left a message on a wall asking others to persist in the fight.
+One fell after hanging a banner; at least one other, in an apparent suicide, left a message on a wall asking others to keep up the fight.

-As demonstrators began assaulting the complex, Chan grabbed futilely at those who rushed to tackle pro-democracy lawmakers blocking the entrances.
+As demonstrators began assaulting the complex, Chan grabbed futilely at those rushing to tackle pro-democracy lawmakers blocking the entrances.

 She and the lawmakers were worried.
 Public opinion could turn against the protesters.
 Someone could get hurt.
 Chan had been staffing aid stations and handing out food and water, all for one goal: “Safety first.”

-“We knew getting into LegCo already is high risk,” Chan said, using a common name for Hong Kong’s Legislative Council.
-“But they had no hope.
-People trying to get in had one clear appeal, which is that there are three people dead already.”

-Protesters smashed glass and poured into the complex, joining others who flooded in from a second breach.
+Protesters smashed glass and poured into the Legislative Council, joining others who flooded in from a second breach.

 Chan swung into action.
-Two weeks earlier, during marches in mid-June, she had formed a “resource station” team with about a dozen protesters, one of many that coalesced in demonstrations and school campuses to help with protest logistics.
+Two weeks earlier, during marches in mid-June, she had formed a “resource station” team with about a dozen protesters, one of many that coalesced to help with protest logistics.
 They coordinated on Telegram, an encrypted messaging app.

 Chan wanted to know how to direct her group next.
 She called a Hong Kong legislator — whose name she wouldn’t disclose — and got floor plans and a warning to leave lawmaker offices and the library untouched.

 Chan walked into the complex with another member of her team, Nick, and began scouting the second floor for police.
-She was worried about the safety of other protesters.
 After finding none, she shouted orders on a walkie-talkie to her team: Smash security cameras, shatter hard drives.
 Seize the control room.
 And protect the library, which contained priceless historical artifacts.

 “Destroy what is needed.
 Keep what is needed,” said Nick, explaining they wanted to minimize damage while making their point and protect protesters from surveillance.
 “We attacked only things that are iconic.
 We know what we are fighting for.”